-In 2022, losses before income tax was at ₱11,886 million, from ₱4,825 million income in 2021.
-As discussed in the foregoing, 2022 losses was mainly due to non-cash, non-operational impairment in Meat Alternative business.
+In 2022, losses before income tax were at P11,886 million, from P4,825 million income in 2021.
+As discussed in the foregoing, 2022 losses were mainly due to non-cash, non-operational impairment in Meat Alternative business.
 Meanwhile, 2021 income was tapered by non-recurring losses related to redemption of Arran's convertible notes and IPO-related expenses.